zhangms1709/cervantes/README.md

 The Sequence Generative Adversarial Network consists of a generator and a discriminator which consists of one dense layer with sigmoid activation.
 After running 1000 batches, there was a memory allocation error due to the size of the dataset.
 In order to resolve this issue, the model's training ran on Brown's High Performance Computing Clusters, known as [OSCAR](https://docs.ccv.brown.edu/oscar/).

+The Discriminator in the SeqGAN utilizes pooling and applies dropout regularization for better generalization.
+Its metric is softmax cross-entropy loss with L2 regularization and is optimized with the Adams optimizer.
+The Generator class creates sequences of tokens through a combination of an embedding layer, recurrent unit, and output unit.
+It then uses the Adam optimizer for training and applies gradient clipping.

-With 120 pre-train epochs, the model pre-trained both the generator and discriminator, with test mean cross-entropy loss being reduced from 10.216 to 8.267.
+With 120 pre-train epochs, the model pre-trained both the generator and discriminator, with test cross-entropy loss being reduced from 10.216 to 8.267.

 ## Comparison